PAUL HARDCASTLE "19" (1985)

 Synth wizard, Paul Hardcastle, achieved success with a number of electro-pop hits during the 80s, and he received some acclaim for his early singles, notably the instrumental, electro-funk classic "Rain Forest", in 1984.

 The musician came to greater prominence in 1985 with the No.1 single "19".
-The single hit the top of the charts across Europe and also in New Zealand, and also reached #15 in the U.S.
+The single hit the top of the charts in a dozen European counties, including Ireland, and also in New Zealand.
+It reached #15 in the U.S.

 "19" was released as the first single from his self-titled third studio album Paul Hardcastle .
 The song features a strong anti-war message about the soldiers who served in the Vietnam war, and the physical and mental scars that they endured.

-Paul Hardcastle's follow-up single, Just For Money, failed to make the same impact on the record-buying public as 19, stalling at #19 in the UK and #15 in Ireland.
-The song tells the story of a bank robbery with the video featuring actor Bob Hoskins.
+Paul Hardcastle's follow-up single, "Just For Money", failed to make the same impact on the record-buying public as "19", ironically, peaking at #19 in the UK charts and #15 in Ireland.
+The song tells the story of a bank robbery, with the video featuring actor Bob Hoskins.

-"Don't Waste My Time was the secingle by Paul Hardcastle to reach the top 20 in the UK singles chart, peaking at #8 in 1986.
+"Don't Waste My Time" was the second single by Paul Hardcastle to reach the top 20 in the UK singles chart, peaking at #8 in 1986.

-A newer version of the Paul Hardcastle album was released in 2007 and features ten extra tracks including three mixes of19, three mixes of Don't Waste My Time and a 12 inch remix of Just For Money.
+A newer version of the Paul Hardcastle album was released in 2007 and features ten extra tracks including three mixes of "19", three mixes of "Don't Waste My Time" and a 12 inch remix of "Just For Money".

 "THE WIZARD" TOP OF THE POPS THEME